OAuth Providers

 Initializes the Facebook strategy with required options such as

-.Logs an error if Facebook credentials (
+clientID,clientSecret, andcallbackURL.Logs an error if Facebook credentials (

-) are not provided inconstants
+FACEBOOK_APP_IDandFACEBOOK_APP_SECRET) are not provided inconstants.

 Options:

-Method
+validate Method

-This method processes the Facebook profile data to create an OAuthPayload
+This method processes the Facebook profile data to create an OAuthPayload object and pass it to the done callback.

 Parameters: